vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Decision Tree.md

 ![[Screenshot 2024-07-20 at 7.44.41 AM.png | 400]]

 The root node is the first node while the leaf nodes represent the final decision or output.
-The internal nodes are the intermediary nodes that represent intermediary decisions between a root node and a leaf node.
+The internal decision nodes are the intermediary nodes that represent intermediary decisions between a root node and a leaf node.
 Branches are what connects the nodes.

 The decision tree continues to split until a node is ***pure***, meaning one class remains, a ***maximum depth*** is reached, a ***minimum sample size*** is reached, or a ***performance metric***, say Entropy, is achieved.